opencor/opencor.github.io/user/_sources/plugins/editing/rawCellmlView.rst.txt

    :align: center
    :scale: 25%

-If the `CellML <https://cellml.org/>`__ file is valid, then a message box confirming its validity is displayed:
+If the `CellML <https://cellml.org/>`__ file is valid then a message box confirming its validity is displayed:

 .. image:: pics/RawCellMLViewScreenshot07.png
    :align: center